 This practice originates from the Thai countryside, where workers in the rice fields have been eating bugs as a daily snack for centuries.
 Grasshoppers are caught in the fields, brought home and deep-fried to make a tasty bite.
 Surprisingly insects are actually a rich source of protein, vitamins and minerals.

 Did you know?
-Some scientists believe that it would be more cost effective and environmentally friendly to farm bugs to eat rather than cattle.
+Some scientists believe that it would be more cost-effective and environmentally friendly to farm bugs to eat rather than cattle.
 This is because it doesn’t take much space to breed the small creatures that are packed with protein.
 Who knows, one day they may just become a valuable part of our diet in the West.

 Many of us are likely to have eaten octopus.
 But did you know that they are ridiculously intelligent animals?
 They have been observed using rocks as weapons against other marine life and can even unscrew a jar – from the inside!

-Despite all the cool things that octopuses can do, that hasn’t stopped humans eating them.
-They are a favourite in Japan and also in Korea, where they are eaten live.
+Despite all the cool things that octopuses can do, that hasn’t stopped humans from eating them.
+They are a favourite in Japan and also in Korea, where they are eaten alive.
 In recent years, there has been increasing vocalisations about the barbaric nature of this practice.
 According to one cephalopod expert, octopuses can feel pain, making the act of cutting off the arms, a brutal experience for the animal.

 12. Bird’s Nest Soup

-If I told you could eat soup which was made from the saliva of birds, would you be running out to get some?
+If I told you you could eat soup which was made from the saliva of birds, would you be running out to get some?
 Nope, us neither.
 However, it would seem many would.
-This soup is one of the most expensive dishes you can find Chinese cuisine.
+This soup is one of the most expensive dishes you can find in Chinese cuisine.
 In fact, the demand is so high that the specific nests needed are farmed as far as Malaysia and Thailand.